sudheesh001/draft-singanamalla-dnssec-serialization/draft-singanamalla-dance-dnssec-serialization.md

 validation capabilities should be able to verify the correctness of the responses further reducing the amount of implicit trust placed in the resolver.

+Responses sent for the DNS queries include larger responses due to the existence of the serialized proof chain potentially resulting in DDoS attacks.
+Existing practices to prevent DDoS attacks for larger DNSSEC responses could continue to be considered and improved.

 # Performance Considerations

 We posit that the serialization of the necessary RRs and their RRSIGs by the recursive resolver does not